ctu-mrs/mrs_uav_bluetooth/README.md

 # MRS UAV Bluetooth

-This repository contains the MRS UAV Bluetooth tool.
-It is a ROS 2 system service that manages Bluetooth Low Energy (BLE) server and client behavior for automatic discovery and connection management among peer UAVs in a swarm.
+This repository contains the MRS UAV Bluetooth package.
+It contains custom implementations of Bluetooth Low Energy (BLE) server and client behavior, and provides ROS 2 compability interfaces for a simple use onboard UAVs.

-The package has these entrypoints:
+The package providese these standalone nodes:

-- `service_node`: the long-running system-side node that owns the BLE adapter, publishes status, hosts built-in BLE services, and exposes ROS 2 service calls.
+- `service_node`: a long-running background node that owns the BLE adapter, permorms periodic scans, hosts built-in GATT services, and exposes ROS 2 services and topics.
-- `user_node`: an experiment-side helper that temporarily applies an overlay YAML configuration on top of the service default config while it stays alive.
+- `user_node`: a node for experiment TMUX sessions that temporarily applies an overlay YAML configuration on top of the service default config while it stays alive.
-- `tui_node`: a standalone node with a simple text user interface, you can use it on your laptop for a quick access to nearby BLE-enabled UAVs.
+- `tui_node`: a node with a keyboard-controllable text user interface, you can use it on your laptop for a quick access to nearby BLE-enabled UAVs and their Wi-Fi network settings.
-- `test_node`: a standalone testing node for advertisement-based and connection-based use cases.
+- `test_node`: a testing node for advertisement-based and connection-based communication modes.

 Main capabilities: